pcr3w/Equilimod/README.md

 # Equilimod
-A modding framework for Equilinox
+A modding framework for Equilinox.

+# **CURRENTLY UNDER CONSTRUCTION - PLEASE CHECK BACK LATER FOR THE FULL RELEASE**